How to Install Jellyfin Media Server on Debian Linux

 Stable Version (Recommended)

-For a reliable and well-tested experience, add the stable repository:
+For production use, add the stable repository:

 Unstable Version (Optional)